jsc329/ammonitorwiki/18-analyses.md

 contains three elements, named ‘models’, ‘ensemble’, and ‘threshold’.
 The models element should contain a character vector of statistical learning classifier model name(s) present in your ammls/classifier.RDS amml.
-Recall from the Classifications chapter that these model names automatically encode the templateID, raw template score.threshold, label.type, and classifier type (e.g., ‘verd1\_0.2\_libraryID\_glmnet’) – if multiple model names are input to the ‘models’ element of model.list, model names must match on every characteristic except classifier.
+Recall from Chapter 17 that these model names automatically encode the templateID, raw template score.threshold, label.type, and classifier type (e.g., ‘verd1\_0.2\_libraryID\_glmnet’) – if multiple model names are input to the ‘models’ element of model.list, model names must match on every characteristic except classifier.
 By inputting multiple classifiers, the user is indicating that they want to aggregate those classifiers in a weighted average ensemble method.
 In the ‘ensemble’ element, the user should specify a single character string of which type of ensemble to create an encounter history from, if using multiple models.
 Ensemble options are ‘accuracy’, ‘sensitivity’, ‘specificity’, ‘f1’, ‘precision’, or ‘simple’ (or NULL if only inputting one classifier).
 In the example below, we will input only a single list element, named ‘verd1’ after the verd1 template, which contains a single model name, models = ‘verd1\_0.2\_libraryID\_glmnet’.
 We will set ensemble = NULL.
 Thus, we are limiting observations from the verd1 template to only classifications from the glmnet classifier.

 Finally, in the ‘threshold’ element, the user must specify the survey-level detection threshold above which an automatic ‘1’ will be